saranbud/Customer_Segmentation_Tinnitus-Patients/README.md

 6. **Observational treatment patterns** — treatment-response differences reflect programmed associations in the synthetic simulation, not causal treatment effects.
 7. **No external validation** — the segmentation has not been applied to an independent dataset.

----

-## Disclaimer

-This project uses entirely **synthetic data** and is intended for analytics methodology development, notebook engineering demonstration, and portfolio purposes only.
-It does not constitute clinical research, medical advice, or real-world patient analysis.
-No real patient data was used at any stage.